 In a similar way, choose 'POI in city' to navigate to a Point of Interest in an unfamiliar city (for example a Hotel or Parking Garage).
 Choose a city name in the usual way and then a Point of Interest category.
-The possible POIs are automatically sorted by proximity to the center of the chosen city.
+The possible POIs are automatically sorted by proximity to the centre of the chosen city.

-Tip: When naming a favorite, the letters you enter automatically replace the highlighted suggestion.
+Tip: When naming a favourite, the letters you enter automatically replace the highlighted suggestion.
 If you just wish to add a letter or two to the supplied suggestion, first tap on the highlighted words.

-Choose 'Point of interest' to select a POI from the built-in databases as a favorite.
+Choose 'Point of interest' to select a POI from the built-in databases as a favourite.
 As with navigating to a POI, you'll first see the five categories that you use most often, if the one you want isn't shown then use to bring up the full list.
 Within each category, you'll see a list of all POIs, neatly sorted according to their distance from your current position.
-Simply pick the one you want to make a favorite.
+Simply pick the one you want to make a favourite.

 Choosing 'GPS position' is very useful when you want to store your current location quickly.
 For example, you are passing something interesting and want to return there later.
-Since you don't need to bother finding the location by address, it is also one of the fastest ways of adding a favorite, so consider using this whenever you visit somewhere that you know you'll want to return to at a later date.
+Since you don't need to bother finding the location by address, it is also one of the fastest ways of adding a favourite, so consider using this whenever you visit somewhere that you know you'll want to return to at a later date.

 Perhaps a route has been planned that you're not happy with?
 Perhaps you have been routed via a busy junction?
 Perhaps you spot road works up ahead?
 Or perhaps you really wanted to go 'via' one particular location?
 This is where the 'Find alternative...' option comes in.

 Choose 'Travel via...' if you want to make sure the planned route goes past one particular location, perhaps to collect (or drop off) a letter or person.
-The new location is picked in exactly the same way as you would pick a departure point or destination, with the usual options of 'Home', 'Favorite', 'Address', 'Point of Interest', and so on.
+The new location is picked in exactly the same way as you would pick a departure point or destination, with the usual options of 'Home', 'Favourite', 'Address', 'Point of Interest', and so on.
 Once selected, a new fastest route is calculated, making sure to include your 'via' location.

 Tip: If you want to include more than a single 'via' location in your journey, use the comprehensive Itinerary feature instead, described later in this chapter.